-Depending on who you ask, whole eggs are either healthy or unhealthy.
+Depending on whom you ask, whole eggs are either incredibly nutritious or harmful to your health.

-So are eggs good or bad for your health?
+So, are eggs beneficial or harmful to your health?
 This article explores both sides of the argument.

 Whole eggs have two main components:

-The main reason eggs were considered to be unhealthy in the past, is that the yolks are high in cholesterol.
+The main reason eggs were considered unhealthy in the past is that the yolks are high in cholesterol.

-Cholesterol is a waxy substance found in food, and it's also made by your body.
+Cholesterol is a waxy substance found in food.
+It’s also made by your body.
 A few decades ago, large studies linked high blood cholesterol to heart disease.

 In 1961, the American Heart Association recommended limiting dietary cholesterol.
 Many other international health organizations did the same.